energylocal/cydynni/docs/userguide.md

     http://cydynni/

 You will now be greeted with the CydYnni hub login page.

+**If this does not work:** Use our hub and smartplug finder tool which can be found here: http://emoncms.org/find
+<br>This tool will find the IP address of the hub or smartplug on your network.

 Enter your CydYnni username and password.

 ![setup5.png](images/setup5.png)